Atholos/MyCampusNewsAPI/README.md

 # MyCampusNewsAPI
-News fetching API for Nokia My Campus Project
+News fetching API for Nokia My Campus Project!

 This Rest API was built with Flask (Python) and is deployed inside a docker container to azure.